 Yesterday, we received a phone call from our adoption agency's Eurasia program director, Jana, with information about what we need to do next: our dossier.

-But then Jana told us something that we didn't anticipate so soon in the process: we had a referral for a sibling group of three boys!
+But then Jana told us something that we didn't anticipate so soon in the process: we had been matched with a sibling group of three boys!
 Alison and I gave each other an astonished look as she began to tell us all about them.
 The brothers are 3, 6, and 9.
 They're in a group home.
 They have amazing names (that I can't tell you yet, of course).
 Their person on the ground in Poland had already been to see them.
 "I have videos," she said, "but I want you to review the information I have on each of them and discuss it with each other first before I send those to you."